 Measures are already in place to encourage visitor transit patronage.

-Jackson Hole Mountain Resort, with financial support from the Town and County, provides a season bus pass with most of its ski season passes and the free downtown shuttle provides a great way for visitors (and locals and commuters) to get around.
+Jackson Hole Mountain Resort, with financial support from the Town and County, provides Jackson Hole Mountain Resort currently provides a season bus pass with most of its ski season passes and the free downtown shuttle provides a great way for visitors (and locals and commuters) to get around.
 These additional strategies will be used to help alleviate seasonal traffic surges: